 Body lift, also known as belt lipectomy is a procedure that serves to remove excess skin and fat from the torso.
 It is ideally suited for individuals who have loose, sagging skin around the abdomen, waist, buttocks, hips and thighs.

-Patients who have experienced significant weight loss, are often left with large folds of sagging, inelastic skin.
-Despite exercising and skin care, the skin fails to tighten and remains saggy.
-Body contouring surgery is the only option with proven results for such cases.
+Patients who have experienced significant weight loss either through dieting or weight-loss (bariatric) surgery are often left with large folds of sagging, inelastic skin.
+Despite their best efforts with exercising or skin care, the skin fails to tighten and remains sagging.
+Body contouring surgery is the only proven option for such patients.